-Routine inspection of the hose is necessary.

-1) Confirm that the barbecue is off and cool.

-Check hose for any signs of cracking, abrasions, or cuts (B).
-If the hose is found to be damaged in any way, do not use the barbecue.
+- Routine inspection of the hose is necessary. - 1) Confirm that the grill is off and cool. - 2) Check hose for any signs of cracking, abrasions, or cuts (C).
+If the hose is found to be damaged in any way, do not use the grill.

-Preheat the Barbecue
+Preheat the Grill

-Preheating the barbecue is critical to successful barbecuing.
+Preheating the grill is critical to successful grilling.
 Preheating helps to prevent food from sticking to the grate and gets the grate hot enough to sear properly.
-It also burns off any residue from the previous meal.
+It also burns off residue of a previously cooked meal.
+1) Open the grill lid.

-- 1) Open the barbecue lid. - Ignite your barbecue according to the ignition instructions in this Owner's Manual. - 3) Close lid. - Preheat the barbecue with all burners on the start/ high ● position for 10 to 15 minutes or until the thermometer shows 260°C (500°F) (C).
+- 2) Ignite your grill according to the ignition - instructions in this Owner's Manual. - 3) Close lid - 4) Preheat the grill with all burners on the start/ high O position for 10 to 15 minutes or until thermometer registers 260°C (500°F) (D).